carpentries/instructor-training/episodes/02-practice-learning.md

     such as "the world is only a few thousand years old" or "human beings cannot affect the planet's climate".
     These beliefs are deeply connected to the learner's social identity and are the hardest to change.
+(Fortunately, we do not encounter these often in Carpentries workshops.
+    The closest we usually come has to do with beliefs about identity, which we will discuss in our Mindset section tomorrow.)

 Since The Carpentries workshops are focused on novices, and the building of strong mental models, we are most interested in the middle category of misconceptions.
 While teaching, we want to expose learners' broken models so that we can help them to deconstruct them and build better ones in their place.

-## Identifying and Correcting Misconceptions
+## Identifying and Correcting Misconceptions with Formative Assessment

 How do we expose misconceptions, especially as they pertain to broken models?
 How can we, in-class, know whether the learners already understand this topic